cpcsdk/rust.cpclib/cpclib-asm/basm_doc.md

 ### WAITNOPS

 Generate a list of instructions that do not modify any registers or memory but is executed with the expected amount of nops.
+(Currently it is synonym of NOP, but as soon as someone wants to provide clever rules to use less bytes, I'll implement them)

 ### LOCOMOTIVEBASIC